-JULIA J. SCOTT At the request of my wife and others, I will try to here give a sketch of our beloved sister, Aunt Julia J. Scott, one of the younger sisters of my wife's mother.
+JULIA J. SCOTT

+At the request of my wife and others, I will try to here give a sketch of our beloved sister, Aunt Julia J. Scott, one of the younger sisters of my wife's mother.
 She was born June 5, 1852, and died June 6, 1923, making her time in this world 71 years and one day.
 She was the daughter of C. S. Dixon, Sr., and Julia Paul, his wife, and twin to her sister, Elvery Jane.
 There were three children older and three younger than the twins.

 On May 28, 1874, she was married to Henderson Scott and unto this union there were born two girls, viz.: Fannie and Lottie.
-Lottie died at about 8 years of age.
-She leaves her husband, one daughter yet we all feel that our loss is her eternal and four grandchildren, two brothers and one sister, as well as many neighbors and She professed a hope in Christ and on friends to mourn their loss, yet we canthe place of meeting, with no other view She was taken with the "flu" and than to see those that would meet, for as turned to God who gave it.
-The remains of appendicitis which left her feeble, saith the Lord. asleep and on the next day her body was May we all bow in humble submission taken to Bethel Church vard and there A few remarks, reading and prayer were offered at the grave by the writer in the presence of a large congregation of people. > Yours in hope of eternal life, J. P. TINGLE.
+Lottie died at about 8 years yet we all feel that our loss is her eternal and four grandchildren, two brothers and one sister, as well as many neighbors and She professed a hope in Christ and on friends to mourn their loss, yet we canthe place of meeting, with no other view She was taken with the "flu" and than to see those that would meet, for as owing to her advanced age could not she would some times say, "I want to finally recover but continued to grow see the others just as bad as I want to turned to God who gave it.
+The remains of appendicitis which left her feeble, saith the Lord. asleep and on the next day her body was May we all bow in humble submission taken to Bethel Church yard and there